KairviLodhiya/Project-for-computing-at-scale/README.md

 ### Inputs and Outputs of the software

-- **Inputs**: The input would be two non-dimensional parameters [C1, C2] and boundary conditions.
+- **Inputs**: The input would be two equations and boundary conditions.
 It would also ask for number of time steps that this system needs to be running.
-  The format of input should be
-  < C1 > < C2 > <time_steps> <[y0 ,q0 ,y0',q0']>
+  This can be done by updating the equations and passing the initial conditions in the function called cv_derivatives()

-- **Outputs**: The output of the system would be a graphs for x(t), q(t), x'(t) and q'(t) and saves a file with numerical solution of the equation for the number of steps given.
+- **Outputs**: The output of the system would be a graphs for y(t), q(t), y'(t) and q'(t) and saves a file with numerical solution of the equation for the number of steps given.

 ---

 ### Useful Libraries

-This software will use libraries like odeint and rk4_solver for solving equations.
-ODEint is a package that helps solve differential equations numerically.
-It used RK4 method to solve the equations.
-Documentation for the same can be found here: https://headmyshoulder.github.io/odeint-v2/examples.html.
-Another way of solving this is using rk4() library.
-Documentation for it can be found here: https://people.math.sc.edu/Burkardt/cpp_src/rk4/rk4.html.
-Sundials is also a good option to solve the ODE's numerically.
+This software will use libraries like SolverLibrary for solving equations.
+SUNDIALS is primarily used to solve the equations.
+Another way of solving this is using rk4 method.
+The data handling is done using ADIOS2 and visualization is done using Python.